Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 ### Project barriers and solutions

 > - Map pins were not removing after clicking reserve, then country.
-Had a screenshare session with Tim Nelson to try and resolve this.
+Had a screen-share session with Tim Nelson to try and resolve this.
 Need to research using Marker Clusters with LeafetJS - Updated: Tim found a fix for the existing code without necessitating marker clusters.
-> - Exisiting layout for Country/Reserve section with maps was not as expected on mobile view.
+> - Existing layout for Country/Reserve section with maps was not as expected on mobile view.
 UX was difficult to navigate.
 Overcame this by creating a new branch and testing a new layout using dropdown buttons for country and reserve main buttons.
-> - As above, found that when selecting a reserve (and then trying to scroll down to the info (under map)) was tricky on mbile as the map is touch-responsive.
+> - As above, found that when selecting a reserve (and then trying to scroll down to the info (under map)) was tricky on mobile as the map is touch-responsive.
 This was interfering with usability and UX and became fiddly.
 Simply moved the map under the reserve info, which resolved the issue along with the dropdown box layout.
 > - Was having issues with the live webcam player for Namibia, (which the only available source is non-Youtube based).
-Replaced with livestream from a South African waterhole for this section.
+Replaced with live-stream from a South African waterhole for this section.

 ---